cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

   If this is omitted then it is assumed that the HDF5 columns are in the same order as the ``rowDataTable`` data table, sorted by the ``rowIndexField property``.

-firstArrayDimension
-  *Text.* Either 'row' or 'column' to indicate the first dimension in the HDF5 array.
-  'column' will generally perform better.
-  Possible values:

-  - ``row``: .
-  - ``column``: .

 symlinkData
   *Boolean.*  Default:False.
 If true then the HDF5 source file will not be copied but only symlinked.
 Note that if your HDF5 doesn’t have small enough chunking (max few MB per chunk) then performance will suffer.
 The default of False copies and rechunks the HDF5.